 How much does it cost?

 The market is FREE! and you don’t need to book.
-However, parking is not free, it costs £10 on a weekday and £20 at weekend and should be pre-booked.
+However, parking is not free, it costs £15 on a weekday and £25 at weekends (£10 and £15 if it’s after 3pm) and should be pre-booked.
 You can also chance it and pay on the day, but they recommend booking in advance.

 Where can I park?